 - Location-based apps

-First ones work with image recognition using camera to scan an image (marker) and then add a virtual image on the phone screen.
+First ones work with image recognition using a camera to scan an image (marker) and then add a virtual image on the phone screen.
 For example, many apps read QR codes and present additional information.
 Location-based AR apps use GPS to locate places nearby and/or to offer directions, etc.

 The idea for using augmented reality apps is simple: